 we can just leave it as an internal class at this moment.

-#6 Updated by Kefu Chai almost 3 years ago
+#6 Updated by Kefu Chai about 3 years ago

 if that's the case which Jesse ran into. it's because the new buffer.h is referencing the symbols of